MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 1. Download place information from Microsoft Places.

-   - Install PowerShell 7.
+   - Install PowerShell 7 by running the following Powershell cmdlet.
 For more information, see [Installing PowerShell on Windows](/powershell/scripting/install/installing-powershell-on-windows).
-   - Open PowerShell as an administrator and run the following PowerShell and ExchangeOnline PowerShell commands to check if your account has the required TenantPlacesManagement role, and to make sure your username is listed.

 ```powershell
 Install-Module -Name ExchangeOnlineManagement
 Import-Module -Name ExchangeOnlineManagement
 Connect-ExchangeOnline
 ```

+   - Open PowerShell as an administrator and run the following ExchangeOnline PowerShell command to check if your account has the required TenantPlacesManagement role, and to make sure your username is listed.

 ```powershell
 Get-ManagementRoleAssignment -Role TenantPlacesManagement -GetEffectiveUsers